rebelinux/Diagrammer.Microsoft.AD/README.md

 # Diagrammer Microsoft Active Directory

+> [!WARNING]
+> I was recently contacted regarding the status of this project.
+Maintaining this project and the associated tools requires significant time and resources.
+At this time, I am unable to dedicate the necessary effort to continue its development and support.
+Therefore, I have made the decision to discontinue further updates and enhancements to this project.
+I want to express my sincere gratitude to everyone who has contributed to and supported this project over the years.
+Your enthusiasm and collaboration have been invaluable.
+While this chapter is closing, I remain hopeful that others in the community may choose to pick up where I left off and continue to build upon the foundation that has been laid.
+Thank you once again for your understanding and support.

 Diagrammer.Microsoft.AD is a PowerShell module to automatically generate Actie Directory topology diagrams by just typing a PowerShell cmdlet and passing the name of the Forest/Domain.

 ## This project is extensively based on the [`AzViz`](https://github.com/PrateekKumarSingh/AzViz) module.